 1. Aim for positive interactions

-Your mom was right—first impressions are everything.
+First impressions aren't always right, but it never hurts to put your best foot forward.
 Just like you would if you were meeting a new colleague at work, make an effort to be your best self the first time you meet a student’s parents.
-Smile, shake hands, make eye contact, and ask “get to know you” questions—the whole enchilada.
-Say something positive about their child, and tell them you look forward to working together for the rest of the school year.
-While you don't need to be best friends forever with every parent, you do need to do your best to establish a good relationship with parents right from the get-go.
-It’ll make the rest of the school year a whole lot easier.
+Smile, shake hands, make eye contact, and ask “get to know you” questions.
+Kick off the conversation with a positive remark about their child, and let them you're looking forward to working together for the rest of the school year.
+While you don't need to be best friends forever with every parent, but establishing a good relationship with classroom families right from the get-go can help make the rest of the school year a whole lot easier.
 After all, the success of a student is achieved as a result of time spent both inside and outside of the classroom.

 2. Collect your own information

-Try to get as much detailed contact information as possible from your students’ parents on day one.
-It may feel a little excessive to ask parents to fill out a form just for your class when they have probably already submitted their information for the school directory, but having your own detailed contact form can really come in handy, especially for the parents of younger students whom you need regular contact with.
-Think about it—you may have a home phone number on file through your school’s LMS, but do you know that mom prefers to text or that dad has the child two days a week?
+Try to get as much detailed contact information as possible from your students’ care giver's on day one.
+It may feel a little excessive to ask people to fill out a form just for your class when they have probably already submitted their information for the school directory, but having your own detailed contact form can really come in handy, especially for the families of younger students whom you need regular contact with.
+Think about it—you may have a home phone number on file through your school’s LMS, but do you know that mom prefers to text or that grandpa helps with carpool two days a week?
 Learning as much as you can about who your students spend their time with at home can go a long way toward establishing great communication.

 3. Be crystal clear

-Right from the start, let parents know why, when, how, and how often you plan on contacting them.
+Right from the start, let families know why, when, how, and how often you plan on contacting them.
 Then, inform them exactly how they can get in touch with you.
 Assure them that you value their time, understand their busy schedules, and will do your best to accommodate them—just like you expect they will do for you.
-Communicate exactly what time you will be available to meet in person during the school day, and stick to that schedule so that you can be found when you’re needed and not bothered when you’re busy attending to your million other teacher duties.
+Communicate exactly what time you will be available to meet in person or virtually during the school day, and try to stick to that schedule so that you can be found when you’re needed.
 Then, when you’re done telling them, give them some type of take-home reference with all of the information you just went over—preferably in a format that won’t get lost or quickly tossed away.
 Fun ideas include easy-to-make business cards, refrigerator magnets, postcards, and flip books.

 4. Make technology your friend